entando/entando-docs/vuepress/docs/v7.1/docs/create/blueprint-features.md

 it to the listener list.
 To remove the event, simply remove the element from the list.

-For more information about custom events and MFE communication, please refer to the page on [Communicate Between Micro Frontends](../../tutorials/create/mfe/communication.md).
+For more information about custom events and MFE communication, please refer to the page [Communicate Between Micro Frontends](../../tutorials/create/mfe/communication.md).

 ### Tests and Mocks

 Each MFE has tests written for it.
 Entando uses `react-testing-library`, but developers are free to upgrade and use any tool desired.
-Tests and mocks are located in each of the microfrontends' `/src/components/` directories.
+Tests and mocks for each micro frontend are located in its `/src/components/` directory.

 ### PropTypes